 - Put a clean, dry bandage over the burn.

-- Call your doctor right away if you have an infection.
+- Call your provider right away if you have an infection.

 Living with lymphedema can be hard.
-Ask your doctor about visiting a physical therapist who can teach you about:
+Ask your provider about visiting a physical therapist who can teach you about:

 - Ways to prevent lymphedema

 - How to use massage techniques to decrease lymphedema

 - Wear the sleeve during the day.
 Remove it at night.
 Make sure you get the right size.

 - Wear the sleeve when traveling by air.
 If possible, keep your arm above the level of your heart during long flights.

 Call your doctor if you have any of these symptoms:

 - New rashes or skin breaks that do not heal